Find Our Latest Video Reviews on YouTube!

 Gallery: Ray Kurzweil joins Google, will focus on machine learning

-Samsung Galaxy S III AT&T Android 4.1 Jelly Bean
+Update your AT&T Galaxy S III to Android 4.1 Jelly Bean now

 If you're an AT&T customer sporting a Samsung Galaxy S III, today is the day that you finally get to update your smartphone to Android 4.1 Jelly Bean.
 This means you get access to Google Now, better notifications, low light photo mode, as well as all the fixes and knowledge that you're on the (almost) latest and greatest.
 Get the Android 4.1 update now by hitting the source link.